kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Kinin system
 	E. Lipoxygenase pathway

-#### Answer: ?
+#### Answer: B. Renin–angiotensin system - ?

 ### Q3.76
-A 72-year-old woman is diagnosed with carcinoma of the gallbladder.
+A 72-year-old woman is diagnosed with _carcinoma of the gallbladder_.
 Which of the following statements about this tumour is true?

-	A. Carcinoma of the gallbladder predominantly affects males
+	A. Carcinoma of the gallbladder predominantly affects males - F
-	B. Gallstones are not associated with this tumour
+	B. Gallstones are not associated with this tumour - F
 	C. At the time of diagnosis most tumours are limited to the gallbladder
 	D. Of the tumours, 95% are squamous cell carcinomas
-	E. The 5-year survival rate is 1% despite surgical intervention
+	E. The 5-year survival rate is 1% despite surgical intervention - F

-#### Answer: ?
+#### Answer: C. At the time of diagnosis most tumours are limited to the gallbladder - ?

 ### Q3.77
 A 35-year-old man presented with a painless, slow-growing, mobile, discrete mass within the superficial lobe of the parotid gland.
-He underwent superficial parotidectomy.
-Histology of the mass showed epithelial elements dispersed within a mesenchyme-like background of loose myxoid tissue containing islands of cartilage and foci of bone.
+He underwent _superficial parotidectomy_.
+Histology of the mass showed _epithelial elements_ dispersed within a _mesenchyme-like_ background of _loose myxoid tissue_ containing _islands of cartilage_ and _foci of bone_.
 This patient is most likely to have:

     A. Oncocytoma
 	B. Warthin’s tumour